 However, these dispatches are only to be about your impressions of our climb and are strictly for public viewing.
 Please don’t confuse them with personal phone calls to family, loved ones, friends and colleagues at home.

 24) Battery charging: laptop, ipod, mp3 player, and/or digital camera.
 On our climbs, we often bring a solar charging system on the expedition that members have access to.
 As long as there is sun, we are able to charge batteries easily on the mountain.
 If your device has a 12 volt "automotive cigarette charger" please bring it (order one on the internet before you go) as that will be the best thing for basecamp.
 In Kathmandu, be sure to bring your wall charger compatible to Kathmandu's 220 volt current.
 Also, we encourage you to bring your own smaller solar panel, as these seem to work very well.

 Computer, ipod, mp3, camera note: Laptops work well up to about 4000 metres/13,000 feet.
 Altitude can destroy or wipe hard drives bigger than 7 - 10 GB above this altitude, or hard drives that have a moving disk.
 There are several options out on the market for laptops with non moving hard drives that work well at altitude.

 Some early ipod and mp3 players have this problem as well.
 Check to make sure your ipod does not have a moving drive, especially before you turn it on above 4000 metres/13,000 feet.
 We have had several instances where these were wiped or crashed.

-We plan to have internet in basecamp and we plan for it to be free or very cheap.
-Last year we did and it worked well.
-Sometimes we have to walk for 15 minutes or so to reachthe high point where the free internet works.
+Internet is available in basecamp and wifi or 3g is also generally available in basecamp.
+Last year it often worked well, although sometimes the internet was down for periods of time.
+Sometimes we have to walk for 15-20 minutes or so to reach the high point where the free internet works.